I Will Always Love You (Whitney Houston recording): Recording

 The inspiration behind the pick of "I Will Always Love You" for the soundtrack to The Bodyguard came from a 1975 rendition by American singer Linda Ronstadt.

 Crowe later stated that she considered "California oldies", songs from artists such as the Eagles and Neil Young.
 Houston, who was the executive producer of the soundtrack, suggested an R&B song in Crowe's retelling of the script.
 Despite film producers being adamant of "not wanting country [music], because Hollywood has a feeling that country makes it something else", Crowe picked out California-based singer Linda Ronstadt's 1975 rendition of Dolly Parton's "I Will Always Love You", from her album, Prisoner in Disguise; Houston agreed to record it.

-Davis agreed on the track, seeing its "full potential, lyrically and musically" and looked at it as "raw material.
-With the lyric, the music, with the potential arrangement, could it fulfill the potential of that scene?
-And the answer was yes."
-There were two recordings of the song, the first was recorded live at the Fontainebleau in Miami Beach around March 1992 with Houston and members of her live band.
+There were two recordings of the song.
+The first was recorded live at the Fontainebleau in Miami Beach around March 1992 with Houston and members of her live band.

-Prior to performing the song, Costner suggested Houston sing the first verse a cappella.
+Costner suggested Houston sing the first verse a cappella.
 Though Foster told Costner and Houston that he thought the idea of starting the song a cappella was "ridiculous", he reluctantly agreed as he had ideas of adding strings and horns later in the song's studio recording.
 Costner later explained to Kelly Clarkson his reasoning behind the acapella intro with regard to the plot line of his and Houston's characters in the film: "Whitney was doing almost an apology moment at that point...
-And what better way to let someone know they really mean what they’re singing to you than when they say, 'I don’t even need no music behind it.
+And what better way to let someone know they really mean what they’re singing to you than when they say, 'I don’t even need to have music behind it.
 Let me sing to you what I feel about you.'"
-Though filmmakers already had a backing track for her to sing along to, Houston still suggested using her live band so "she could hold notes out to her liking and perform the ballad in a more organic way."
-In addition to the performance, a recording of the song, sung by John Doe, could be heard playing on the jukebox in a scene where Houston dances with Costner.
+Though filmmakers already had a backing track for her to sing along to, Houston still suggested using members of her live band so "she could hold notes out to her liking and perform the ballad in a more organic way."
+The singer reportedly recorded the performance after midnight because, according to Foster, "she was filming all day.
+She was incredible.
+Like a laser beam.
+Like a racehorse – she would just step up to the microphone and go."